 Attackers: Destroy the Space Defense System (SDS)

 Attackers: Destroy all Enemy 'Mechs and the Mobile Field Base to retake the Space Defense System

 Defenders: Destroy all Enemy 'Mechs or survive until the timer expires

 **Court Martial is trial by the five (5) highest ranking members available.
 The member may challenge one (1) member on the trial board.
 One (1) continuance is allowed per side.
 The issuing Commander will be prosecutor.
 The member may speak for himself or choose council.
 All infractions involving Suspension or Removal of a member by anyone other than the RCTCO or RCTXO must be approved up the CoC to the RCTXO.
 If the RCTXO abstains or disapproves, the decision will fall to the RCTCO.
 A member may appeal to a Command General Review.
 This is the five (5) Highest Commanding Officers.
 All offences less than these issues are to be considered petty offences.
 Verbal then written warnings are to be issued.
 After three (3) written warnings within 3 months a General Review is required.
 The RCTCO and/or RCTXO reserve the right to remove members at their discretion at any time without any further procedures to ensure the integrity and for the benefit of the entire team.[/i]

 ***HeadHunters of Davion (TM), HeadHunters Phoenix Guard (TM), HeadHunters Marlette, and HeadHunters Grimm Determination are the intellectual property of the HeadHunters.
+All training materials of HHOD are copyrighted, All Rights Reserved.
 These names and their derivatives may not be used within MechWarrior or any other gaming platform.